 If upheld, these may make the situation worse than no agreement at all, if it says something you didn’t intend.

-Recent rulings all point towards people being held to the terms of a separation agreement, even if they don’t take advice beforehand.
+Recent rulings all point towards people being bound to separation agreements, even if they didn’t take advice beforehand.

 Mistakes are easily made and often impossible to fix later.